-Expanding non-motorized connections is a high priority for residents and city leaders.
-Their goal is a safe and attractive non-motorized network for walking and bicycling for people of all ages and physical abilities.
-While the hilly terrain and narrow rights-of-way make having bicycle and pedestrian facilities on many streets challenging, Charleston is making significant strides to accommodate non-motorized
+Expanding active connections is a high priority for residents and city leaders.
+Their goal is a safe and attractive active network for walking and bicycling for people of all ages and physical abilities.
+While the hilly terrain and narrow rights-of-way make having bicycle and pedestrian facilities on many streets challenging, Charleston is making significant strides to accommodate active users where practical.